For all history lovers out there, here are my top history podcasts.

-They work together to uncover parts of Hollywood most people did not even know existed.
-Mark Olsen, Anne Helen, John Mulaney, Fred Savage and many others have all been guests on the show.
+They work together to uncover parts of Hollywood most people didn’t even know existed.
+Mark Olsen, Anne Helen Petersen, John Mulaney, Fred Savage and many others have all been guests on the show.

 Conflicting reports and mythologizing goes on throughout the podcast.

-Though accuracy and uncovering the truth are essential factors of the podcast more often than never, the truth comes out nowhere near as believable and straightforward as most might imagine.
+Though accuracy and uncovering the truth are essential factors of the podcast more often than not, the truth comes out nowhere near as believable and straightforward as most might imagine.

 11. Letters from War